Approaching 260 weeks of weekly payments of compensation

 Calculating 260 weeks of entitlement

-A week of entitlement starts on the day the worker is first incapacitated (total or partial) due to a work-related injury, and results in a weekly payment greater than $0.00.
+A week of entitlement starts on the day the worker is first incapacitated (total or partial) due to a work-related injury.

 A week is counted over the seven-day period from that day.
 There is no set period, and what constitutes a week will vary for each worker (for example, a week will not necessarily run from Sunday to Saturday).